How long are the sessions?

 Cancellations need to be made 24 hours or more before your scheduled appointment.
 The same applies to no shows.
 To help avoid this, I can provide reminders via text (if requested).

-Third Party Reproduction Consultations for Intended Parents: $250- 60 minutes
+Third-Party Reproduction Consultations for Intended Parent(s)- 60 minutes: $295

-Gamete Donor/Gestational Carrier Evaluation & Screening- $350 (not including PAI) or $500 (including PAI testing)
+Gamete Donor/Gestational Carrier Evaluation & Screening- $400 (not including the Personality Assessment Inventory /PAI) -or- $500 (including the PAI )

 Other Professional Item/ Service Fee(s):